 Do you like stories?
 Do you want to work with children and young people?
 Do you want to learn new skills and meet new people?

 Fighting Words Belfast is a creative writing project for young people from the age of 6 upwards in Northern Ireland.
 We are a place dedicated to writing, where young people can explore their imaginations and have fun expressing themselves.

 We run free workshops for school and youth groups, during which participants work collaboratively and individually to create a piece of writing unique to them.
-Most workshops take place during the school day, but after-schools, evening and weekend sessions are also on offer.
+Most workshops take place during the school day, but after-schools and occasional weekend sessions are also on offer.
 Volunteers give three hours of their time per workshop and spend two hours with the participants helping them create exciting new stories.

 We are looking for all sorts of people to volunteer to spend some time with children and young people.

 If you’d like to spark a young person’s imagination we’d love to hear from you.
 For more information, contact Marnie by e-mail on firstname.lastname@example.org or by telephone on 028 9023 0660, or fill in our